davidlidebrandt/milestone-project-2/README.md

 ### Acknowledgments

 Thanks to my tutors and my mentor at Code Institute for help throughout the project.
+I would also like to thank the community on Slack for valuble input regarding the project.